grafana/loki/docs/clients/fluentd/README.md

 ```

 ### server certificate verification
-A flag to enable a server certificate verification.
-By default the `verify_tls` is set to true.
+A flag to disable a server certificate verification.
+By default the `insecure_tls` is set to false.

 ```
 <match **>